-Decree No. 85 Questions Remain: Decree No. 85 (2011) amended certain provisions of the Civil Code.
-22 While Decree No. 85 contains some helpful clarifications, it also contains provisions that are problematic in terms of Vietnam's compliance with international norms and best practices.
-Most notably, Decree No. 85 makes certain changes to Article 41 of Implementing Decree No. 100 governing collective management that, if applied to foreign right holders, would be onerous and would conflict with the ability of collective management organizations to operate freely and determine on what terms their rights will be administered.
-23 It should also be clarified that the "Principles and methods of payment of royalty, remuneration, and material benefits," added to a new Article 45a of Implementing Decree No. 100, are not compulsory.
+Decree No. 85 Questions Remain: Decree No. 85 (2011) amended certain provisions of the Civil Code.23 While Decree No. 85 contains some helpful clarifications, it also contains provisions that are problematic in terms of Vietnam's compliance with international norms and best practices.
+Most notably, Decree No. 85 makes certain changes to Article 41 of Implementing Decree No. 100 governing collective management that, if applied to foreign rights holders, would be onerous.24 It should also be clarified that the "Principles and methods of payment of royalty,